Skip to main content

 project root

-Supports pipes, redirects, etc
+Supports pipes, redirects, etc, in configured tasks

 🟨 encapsulated in a file